patxoca/arv.factory/README.rst

 Test fixtures replacement using factories.

-This is work in progress and at this point it has only been tested with python 2.7.
+This is work in progress.

 The documentation is available at http://arvfactory.readthedocs.io/en/latest/.

+It works with python 2.7, 3.3, 3.4 and 3.5.